 4. Replace Your Front Door

 When you are looking to add sources of natural light to your home, do not underestimate the value of replacing your front door.
 Many older front doors are constructed of wood which may be less energy efficient than the quality, insulated front doors available today.
-When considering a replacement door, take some time to review the many styles and options that are available.
+When considering a replacement door, take some time to review the many styles and options that are available, including window options for entry doors.

 Front doors can feature full-length glass panes.
 Some will have etched or frosted glass panes that can help maintain some privacy while still allowing additional light to enter the home.
 Additional panes of glass can also be installed adjacent to the door on one side or both.
 Likewise, a decorative glass pane can be installed above the door.